chyidl/chyidlTutorial/root/ilikeit/RedisCrashCourse/README.md

     5. When the server and client benchmark programs run on the same box, both the TCP/IP loopback and unix domain sockets can be used.
 Depending on the platform, unix domain sockets can achieve around 50% more throughput than the TCP/IP loopback (on Linux for instance).
 The default behavior of redis-benchmark is to use the TCP/IP loopback.
     6. Being based on epoll/kqueue, the Redis event loop is quite scalable.
 Redis has already been benchmarked at more than 60000 connections, and was still able to sustain 50000 q/s in these conditions.
 ```

+* Redis Data Types:
+    - Strings
+        * Strings are the most basic kind of Redis value.
+Redis Strings are binary safe, this means that a Redis string can contain any kind of data, for instance a JPEG image or a serialized Ruby object.
+        * A String value can be max 512 Megabytes in length.
+        * Use Strings as atomic counters using commands in the INCR family: INCR, DECR, INCRBY.
+        * Append to strings with the APPEND command.
+        * Use Strings as a random access vectors with GETRANGE and SETRANGE.
+        * Encode a lot of data in little space, or create a Redis backed Bloom Filter using GETBIT and SETBIT.
+    - List
+        *
+    - Hash
+        *
+    - Set
+    - ZSet